CharlieSuarezRobles/Charlie_Suarez_Robles-Projects/Projects/Description of projects. README.md

 # **Computer Chords 2024 (The file is called PlaySound.c)**

-This folder also contains a personal project I made which combined my passion for music with my software engineering skills.
-The project consists of one file called PlaySound.c.
-This code in this file interacts with the computer's audio devices to produce sound in form of chords.
-It does that by using three special functions called "snd_pcm_open", "snd_pcm_set_params", and "snd_pcm_writei" all which come from a linux software framework called ALSA.
-The file also uses one main function and three helper functions called "play_chord" (it stores the information about a chord), "save_note" (it saves the information of a note into an array), and "play_signal" (uses the special function called "snd_pcm_writei" to tell the sound card to play a given chord) which with the help of the three ALSA functions play the desired chord.
+This folder contains a personal project that combines my passion for music with my software engineering skills.
+The project consists of a single file named PlaySound.c.

+The code in this file interacts with the computer's audio device to produce sound in the form of chords.
+It does this using three key functions from the ALSA (Advanced Linux Sound Architecture) framework:

+snd_pcm_open

+snd_pcm_set_params

+snd_pcm_writei

+These functions allow the program to configure and send sound data to the audio hardware.

+The file also includes one main function and three helper functions:

+play_chord: stores information about a chord

+save_note: saves note data into an array

+play_signal: calls snd_pcm_writei to output the sound signal for a chord

+Together, these functions work with the ALSA library to generate and play musical chords through the computer's audio system.